nealey/homepage/content/blog/2024/09-24-jelly-star/index.md

 * Car charging networks (PlugShare, EVGo, ChargePoint, and so on)
 * PhotoSync, to back up photos.
 It *only* has access to photos on our NAS.
-* PlayBook will play audiobooks.
+* Simple AudioBook Player will play audiobooks.
 I like it.
 * Plexamp for music.
 * Travel apps: TripIt, Uber, Amtrak, Catima (stores barcodes)